kettanaito/react-advanced-form/README.md

 ```

 ### Guidelines

-See the detailed step-by-step instructions on how to [Get started with React Advanced Form](https://kettanaito.gitbooks.io/react-advanced-form/docs/getting-started/installation.html).
-Get familiar with the and learn how to easily integrate the library into your project.
+Starting with something new may appear challenging.
+Good that there is a detailed step-by-step instruction on how to [Get started with React Advanced Form](https://kettanaito.gitbooks.io/react-advanced-form/docs/getting-started/installation.html).
+It contains a minimal information you need to install, prepare and use this solution in your project.

 ## Documenation
 See the [Documentation](https://kettanaito.gitbooks.io/react-advanced-form) for the list of all available features, their descriptions and examples of usage.